-On the other hand, the American Medical Association and, consequently, the American doctors with an M.D. title next to their names, do not recognize disbacteriosis — that is the term for a dead bacteria condition — as a legitimate medical disorder.
+On the other hand, the American Medical Association and, consequently, the American doctors with an M.D. title next to their names, do not recognize dysbacteriosis — that is the term for a dead bacteria condition — as a legitimate medical disorder.
 Go figure…

-Since it is next to impossible to find an American child or adult nowadays, who hasn‘t taken antibiotics at least once or twice, or hasn‘t been exposed to traces of antibiotics in meat, dairy, poultry, and farmed fish, it is safe to presume that almost all Americans suffer from disbacteriosis.
+Since it is next to impossible to find an American child or adult nowadays, who hasn‘t taken antibiotics at least once or twice, or hasn‘t been exposed to traces of antibiotics in meat, dairy, poultry, and farmed fish, it is safe to presume that almost all Americans suffer from dysbacteriosis.

 Add to this the tens of millions of Americans who are getting exposed 24/7 to mercury in dental amalgam.
 True, mercury preserves cavities from further decay, but it also destroys gut bacteria in the same way as does the mercury from a broken thermometer or in tuna fish.